MarijaBorisov/ngsi-tools/README.md

      - Fiware Orion Url, Connector API will use this URL for all Fiware Orion calls.

 * **`config.api_port`**
-     - NGSI Connector Port, this is port on with Connector will run.
+     - NGSI Connector Port, this is a port on which the Connector will run.

 * **`config.ext`**
     - Allowed file extensions, some users want to limit which file type will be allowed due to their system requests.